subsquid/docs/docs/troubleshooting.md

 Get in contact with the [Squid Squad](https://t.me/SquidDevs) to get a Premium tier.

-### How do I know which events and extrinsics I need for the handlers?
+### How do I know which events and extrinsics I need on Substrate?

 This part depends on the runtime business logic of the chain.
 The primary and the most reliable source of information is thus the Rust sources for the pallets used by the chain.